11 unique museums in Ontario

 Location: 910 Monaghan Road, Peterborough

-The achievements in aviation and the courageous forest fire fighters in Canada are celebrated at the Canadian Bushplane Heritage Centre.
-The museum is a hands-on centre with over 19,500 square metres of interactive displays and artefacts that explore the incredible story of bush flying and its role in Canadian history.
+Canada's achievements in aviation and courageous forest firefighters are celebrated at the Canadian Bushplane Heritage Centre.
+The museum is a hands-on centre with over 19,500 square metres of interactive displays and artifacts that explore the incredible story of bush flying and its role in Canadian history.

 Location: 50 Pim Street, Sault Ste.
 Marie